 Two paths.
 Same difficulty.
 Pick the one that matches how you think.

-🔬 The Analyst
+🔬 Path A: The Analyst

 You have a rational function.
 Your job: dissect it completely — find where it’s undefined, simplify it, and identify which excluded values are holes vs. vertical asymptotes.

-🏗️ The Architect
+🏗️ Path B: The Architect

 You have a rational function.
 Your job: build its derivative from scratch using the difference quotient — every step from complex fraction to final answer.